Merchandise Inventory: A practical guide to Understanding Retail Stock Management

 What Exactly is Merchandise Inventory?

 Merchandise inventory can be described as the collection of all tangible products a business intends to sell to its customers.
-That's why unlike other business assets, inventory is unique because it is constantly changing—items enter through purchases or production, remain in storage or on display, and exit through sales.
+Plus, unlike other business assets, inventory is unique because it is constantly changing—items enter through purchases or production, remain in storage or on display, and exit through sales.
 This dynamic nature makes inventory management both challenging and crucial for business success.

 Key characteristics of merchandise inventory include: